-Gabriel Campisi began shooting Super-8mm films at the age of eight, and by the age of 15 he was entering and winning film festivals and contests across the country.
+Gabriel Campisi began shooting Super-8mm films at the age of eight, and by the age of 15 was entering and winning film festivals and contests across the country.
 He has worked on everything from pop-star music videos and Mrs. America Pageants to national commercials, HBO Specials, ESPN Sports, independent and studio features, and everything in between.
 He is a proficient cinematographer and Premiere-Pro editor, and has vast experience working with practical and pyrotechnic visual effects, as well as computer-generated imagery (CGI).

-He is a member of the Producers Guild of America (P.G.A.).
+Gabe has produced several movies, and is a member of the Producers Guild of America (P.G.A.).

 Gabe's love of cinema and storytelling began in his early childhood.
 He started experimenting with Super8mm home movies after watching Star Wars in theaters when he was 8-years-old, inspired by the magic he saw up on the big screen.
 By the time he was in high school, he was beating the competition in film contests across the country with his elaborate special-effects filled productions.
 As a result, his early efforts were featured in countless newspapers and magazines throughout the 1980s and 1990s.
 Below are some of the more prominent feature articles from those years: